Nick-Barua/Estimator-Collapse-Theory-ECT-Framework/README.md

 </div>

 ## 📌 Overview
-This repository provides the reference implementation and Monte Carlo validation scripts for **Estimator Collapse Theory (ECT)**.
+This repository provides the reference implementation, Monte Carlo validation scripts, and video demonstrations for **Estimator Collapse Theory (ECT)**.
 ECT is a systems-theoretic framework that characterises how guidance-critical state-estimation destabilisation constitutes a failure pathway for precision autonomous navigation architectures.

 The framework identifies a class of sub-threshold perturbations—bounded measurement disturbances calibrated to remain within statistical gating thresholds—that systematically corrupt the state estimate of an Extended Kalman Filter (EKF).
 In this regime, the system reports high confidence in a position estimate that no longer satisfies operational accuracy requirements.